XPMUser/XPMUser.github.io/README.md

 To save your character, you can just go into the settings menu, go under 'network' and click the button called "save character".
 It'll automatically download to your computer, For this I recommend manually choosing a folder to save it in so you can organize it as you need.
 If there is no network tab in the version you're playing in, click the 'other' tab instead.
+You can also find the Save Character button in the "Other" options menu.

 ## Modpacks